NoahvdAa/WhatsApp-Sticker-Exporter/README.md

 ### Recommendations before running this script.

 - Change your download location to a special folder before running the script, so your downloads folder doesn't get filled with images.
 Instructions for: [Chrome](https://www.howtogeek.com/231002/how-to-change-the-chrome-download-folder-location/) [Firefox](https://www.howtogeek.com/260271/how-to-change-the-firefox-download-folder-location/)
+- Some browsers, like Firefox, prompt you by default asking you if you want to save or open the download.
+I recommend you change this so that it automatically saves the files, so your browser does not open a lot of pop-ups.
+In Firefox you can do this by going to Settings, Applications, WebP image, Save File.

 ### How to use